cadekynaston/connect4/README.md

 # connect4

 A game I created from scratch.
-No frameworks.
 100% my code.